-- Customers receive monthly printed statements.
-The envelope also includes advertisements and regulatory information (notices of rate increases usually) on separate sheets plus a return envelope. - Customers may also download a PDF copy of the statement from the company's website for a limited period of time. - The statement contains current billing information plus some limited historical information in graphical form. - If you know where to look, you can also download historical data associated with your account and other useful information from elsewhere on the PG&E website!
+Customers receive monthly printed statements.

+The envelope also includes advertisements and regulatory information (notices of rate increases usually) on separate sheets plus a return envelope.

+PDF copy of the statement

+This may be downloaded by customer from the company's website for a limited period of time.

+- The statement contains current billing information plus some limited historical information in graphical form. - If you know where to look

+You can also download historical data associated with your account and other useful information from elsewhere on the PG&E website!

+Account No: 4011164719-0